A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: Introduction

-obtained by picking a simplicial stratification of each path-connected closed $d$-manifold.
-This step in general requires using the choice axiom, but its full force is not necessary when the domain bicategory of a once-extended TQFTs is restricted to a `finitary' sub-bicategory of ${\mathrm{{\mathbf{2Cob}}}^{(d,d+1, d+2)}}$, for instance when considering presentations of the symmetric monoidal bicategory, ${\mathrm{{\mathbf{2Cob}}}^{(1,2, 3)}}$, as done for example in \cite{Bartlett_Goosen,Bartlett_etal}.
+This latter construction uses the Axiom of Choice for classes.
+However the full force of the Axiom of Choice is not required when the domain bicategory of a once-extended TQFT is restricted to a `finitary' sub-bicategory of $\tcob{n}$, for instance when considering finite presentations of the symmetric monoidal bicategory $\tcob{0}$, as done in \cite{Schommer-Pries}, or of $\tcob{1}$, as done for example in \cite{Bartlett_etal,Bartlett_Goosen}.